mlfoundations/evalchemy/dcft/README.md

 ## How to add support for new datasets

-1. Create a new folder for yaml files
+1. Create a new folder for yaml files in `dcft/data_strategies`
 2. Create a yaml file with your dataset generation details

 An example